Lasco Lascoter

+The sole Larkin Lascoter, seen here at Bourke aerodrome, New South Wales, was first registered in May 1929 to the Larkin Aircraft Supply Co.
+Later sold to Airlines of Australia Ltd., its registration had lapsed by 1938.

+Larkin Lascoter VH-UKT photograhed by aerodrome manager Matthew (Jack) Nugent at Bourke aerodrome, New South Wales, n.d.

 The Lasco Lascoter was a 1920s Australian 6-seat passenger and mail carrier aircraft built by the Larkin Aircraft Supply Company (Lasco) at Coode Island, Victoria.
 It was the first Australian-designed and built airliner to be granted a Certificate of Airworthiness.

 History

 The Lascoter was a high-wing monoplane with a tubular steel structure, featuring a tailwheel undercarriage and a fully enclosed cabin for the passengers and the pilot.
 It flew for the first time on 25 May 1929; despite being damaged in a landing accident at Coode Island in May, it received its Certificate of Airworthiness on 22 July 1929.
 It was then put into service with Australian Aerial Services, an airline owned by Lasco, and used on an air mail route between Camooweal, Queensland and Daly Waters, Northern Territory.
 The Lascoter was used by Australian Aerial Services and its successors until being withdrawn from use in 1938; it was scrapped during World War II.